dclfbk/LTSBikePlan/docs/stateoftheart.md

 Conversely, other LTS implementations have been developed to overcome place-specificity and generate a more generalized LTS.
 Furth (2017) sought to enhance the LTS's generalizability by creating a second version, employing only six of the original 21 variables.
 Conveyal (2015) presented an extreme simplification of the traditional LTS, termed "Surrogate LTS," utilizing only four variables derived from a few OpenStreetMap (OSM) tags.
 However, these general LTS implementations use very few variables that scarcely capture stress factors in multiple road networks across various contexts.
 Moreover, none of these LTS implementations, whether general or place-specific, consistently produce the same LTS classification.
 In contrast to the original LTS conception, some variables employed in the aforementioned methodologies may not be readily available or easily calculated.
 However, a small set of relevant variables commonly used in previous methodologies are widely accessible in many countries, including road width, number of lanes, presence of cycling infrastructure, presence of heavy vehicles, traffic speed, and traffic volume.
 Methodologies centered on perceived stress link cyclists' real-world observations with road attributes through robust statistical models, but they often require data that is hard or expensive to obtain.
 Meanwhile, methodologies focused on physiological stress effectively connect cycling conditions to actual stress experienced, but they can be costly and challenging to apply.
 These methodologies were developed in urban settings reflecting location-specific traits, which may not necessarily apply to other cities.
 The proliferation of LTS adaptations addressing both place-specificity and generality requirements leads to varying LTS classifications across the same road networks.

-Articles analyzed divided in the three categories of supply.driven approaches:
+Articles analyzed divided in the three categories of supply-driven approaches:

 **a - Road and traffic conditions**

-**b - Perceived factors**

-**c - Physiological factors**

 Title: **Low-Stress Bicycling and Network Connectivity**